Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Conclusion

 In this work, we have proposed an architecture for LRCs based on those in \cite{rawat, kadhe, kim, calis}, but substituting Gabidulin codes \cite{gabidulin, roth} by general MSRD codes, in particular, by linearized Reed-Solomon codes \cite{linearizedRS}.
 Construction \ref{construction 1} achieves maximal recoverability and all the flexibility advantages of Gabidulin-based LRCs, but with global field sizes roughly $ g^r $.
 Such field sizes improve the smallest known global fields of MR-LRCs when $ r \leq h $ \cite{gabrys} for equal localities, and all previous best known MR-LRCs for unequal localities \cite{kadhe, kim}.

-The flexibility features of Construction \ref{construction 1} include being compatible with arbitrary local codes over much smaller local fields, partitioning the initial localities without global recoding, and changing the initial localities, file components and number of local groups, without global recoding.
+The flexibility features of Construction \ref{construction 1} include being compatible with arbitrary local linear codes (not necessarily MDS) over much smaller local fields, partitioning the initial localities without global recoding, and changing the initial localities, file components and number of local groups, without global recoding.
+It also enabled us to obtain explicit multi-layer or hierarchical MR-LRCs for any type of hierarchy and any choice of (equal or unequal) localities and local distances.

 To further reduce global field sizes, subextension subcodes and sum-rank alternant codes have been introduced.
 As in the classical case, exponential field size reductions are possible at the cost of reducing the information rate.